gamozolabs/fzero_fuzzer/README.md

 tokens when stack depth is exceeded.
 We haven't implemented this technique but I don't think it's a huge impact on the generated inputs.
 This is something I will look into in the future.

+Due to not using globals this can easily be scaled out to multiple threads as all random state and input generation are done in a structure.

+There is no use of assembly in this project, and thus it can produce highly-performant fuzzers for any architecture or environment that Rust can compile against (pretty much identical to LLVM's target list).